sanketkumaronline/School_District_Analysis/README.md

         ![score_by_size](./Images/score_by_size.png)

-        Updated Scores by School Spending:
+        Updated Scores by School Size:

         ![score_by_size_updated](./Images/score_by_size_updated.png)